 Illness While Teething

 If your baby tends to pull on his ears, this could indicate something other than a teething problem, such as an ear infection.
 Also, contrary to common beliefs, a high-grade fever is not a symptom of teething, so if your child starts to show signs of increasing temperature, see your baby’s pediatrician as soon as possible.
 You can read about real teething symptoms here.

-Your efforts to give proper baby teeth care will pave the way for your child’s healthy gums and teeth, and you and your child will enjoy the benefits long after the milk teeth are gone.
+The efforts to give proper baby teeth care will pave the way for your child’s healthy gums and teeth, and you and your child will enjoy the benefits long after the milk teeth are gone.